OlegWock/inject-react-anywhere/README.md

 ### ...use portals

 Just as you do normally. `ReactDOM.createPortal` goes brrrrrr.
 Additionally, you can use `createShadowPortal` function to create element for portalling into.
 This function just creates a node and attaches shadow DOM with two div nodes (one for portalling into it and second one for styles).
-However, it plays nicely with `mirrorStylesInto` returned by `injectComponent`.
-This function accepts DOM element and mirrors any changes to `stylesWrapper` element of original component to provided element.
-This way you can portals without issues with styles.
+However, it plays nicely with `connectPortal` returned by `injectComponent`.
+This function ShadowPortal controller and correctly injects styles from component into portals.

 ```js
 import React from 'react';